pilatte/p5-typescript/README.md

 ### Yarn

 [Yarn](https://yarnpkg.com/en/docs/install) uses the NPM registry to download and install packages.
-Installing is easy, just do `yarn add lodash`.
-Thanks to webpack, you can link the libraries you need easily `import lodash as _ from lodash` or `import { has } from lodash`.
+Installing is easy, just do `yarn add package`.
+Thanks to webpack, you can link the libraries you need easily `import { thing } from package`.

 ### GitHub Actions and GitHub Pages

 [GitHub Actions](https://github.com/features/actions) and [GitHub Pages](https://pages.github.com/) are optional, they allow you to share a live version of your sketch with the world.
 Every time you push a new version, your website is updated.

-To setup Github Actions and Pages, you need to push your repository to Github and enable Github Actions and Pages.
-Before doing that, it's a good idea to run to start fresh.

 ## Installation